 - Demo/HLE does everything but post G-code.

-- Files are saved in EMCX format (not compatible with industrial versions of Mastercam).
+- Files are saved in EMCAM format (not compatible with industrial versions of Mastercam).

 - Multiaxis is included, but most Add-Ons are not included or supported.

 - Post processors and Mill-Turn are not included or supported.

 Mastercam Demo/HLE can be used to create geometry and then program the geometry using Mastercam toolpaths.
 The results can be verified visually, but they cannot be exported to control a CNC machine tool.

 - Stay up to date with the latest version of Mastercam.

 - Context-sensitive help available from all dialog boxes.

 - Explore Mastercam products including Mill, Lathe, and Router.

 - Intelligent, stock-aware toolpaths.